Creating Identity Using Nature Symbolism

 About this learning resource

 Portrait artists of the Tudor era used nature symbolism as a form of coded language between sitter and viewer to promote a specific public image.
 This lesson pack examines the difference between public image and private identity.
-Students decode public personas in Tudor-era portraits.
-They will then explore, through self-portraiture incorporating nature symbols, their personal sense of self and how that supports self esteem.
+Students decode public image in Tudor-era portraits.
+They explore, through self-portraiture incorporating nature symbols, their personal sense of self and how that supports self esteem.
 They also explore how and why people may present a public image that is very different from their private identity.

 National Curriculum links

-- Be able to explain the difference between Image (public) and Identity (private)
+- Explore the difference between Image (public) and Identity (private)

 - Art & Design